 Someone who resists both outer and inner expectations alike.

 And it dawned on me that my fancy planning, my accountability instruments, everything that I thought it was helping me, was the fastest way to unhappiness a Rebel could wish for.

 Now I LOVE to plan.
 “Playing with my notebooks” as I like to call it.
 But what I failed to see was that the fun was in the making.
 And that in my case, it was undesirable and also unrealistic to then follow through on it.
 I was way better off getting up every morning and do whatever the fuck I wanted to do.
-Instead of to stick to a plan of first doing yoga, then have breakfast, then shower, then work.
+Instead of sticking to a plan of first doing yoga, then have breakfast, then shower, then work.
 And to not do social events on week days, because I wanted to have the weekends off.

 And so on.